ehazlett/interlock/readme.md

 For example:

-`docker run -it -P -d -e INTERLOCK_DATA='{"alias_domains": ["foo.com", "example.com"], "port": 8080, "warm": true}' ehazlett/go-demo`
+`docker run -it -P -d --hostname www.example.com -e INTERLOCK_DATA='{"alias_domains": ["foo.com"], "port": 8080, "warm": true}' ehazlett/go-demo`

-This will create two alias domains `foo.com` and `example.com`, use the port that was allocated for the container port "8080" and make a GET request to the backend container before adding.
+This will create a backend to access the container at "www.example.com" and an alias domain `foo.com`, use the port that was allocated for the container port "8080" and make a GET request to the backend container before adding.

 # Monitoring
 You can use `/haproxy?monitor` to check the status of HAProxy.